I got an email from Venmo asking me to verify my identity. What’s happening? Is this legit?

 I’m new to Venmo.
 What do I do if I want to make payments with the money in my Venmo account?

 You can go ahead and verify your identity.
 Then, you’ll have access to a Venmo balance, which means you can use the money you’ve received to make payments.
 (Any money you had in your Venmo account before you verified your identity will automatically be available on your new Venmo balance.)
-For more information about how your Venmo balance works, visit this page.
+Learn more about how the Venmo balance works.

 My Venmo app wasn’t working correctly and I couldn’t complete this process.
 What should I do?